Creation and IEC Electronics Corp. Announce Extension of Tender Offer

-NEWARK, N.Y. and BOSTON, Sept.
-24, 2021 (GLOBE NEWSWIRE) -- IEC Electronics Corp.
-(NASDAQ: IEC) (“IEC”) and Creation Technologies Inc. (“Creation”) today jointly announced that CTI Acquisition Corp. (“Merger Sub”), an entity controlled by Creation, had extended the offering period of the previously commenced cash tender offer by Merger Sub to purchase all of the issued and outstanding shares of common stock of IEC to 5:00 p.m., New York City time, on September 30, 2021, unless further extended.
-The tender offer was previously scheduled to expire at the end of the day, at midnight, New York City time, on September 23, 2021.
+NEWARK, N.Y. and BOSTON, Oct.
+01, 2021 (GLOBE NEWSWIRE) -- IEC Electronics Corp.
+(NASDAQ: IEC) (“IEC”) and Creation Technologies Inc. (“Creation”) today jointly announced that CTI Acquisition Corp. (“Merger Sub”), an entity controlled by Creation, had extended the offering period of the previously commenced cash tender offer by Merger Sub to purchase all of the issued and outstanding shares of common stock of IEC to 5:00 p.m., New York City time, on October 4, 2021, unless further extended.
+The tender offer was previously scheduled to expire at 5:00 p.m., New York City time, on September 30, 2021.

-As contemplated by the terms of the merger agreement, Creation has extended the offering period because less than two-thirds of IEC’s shares have been tendered.
-Computershare Trust Company, N.A., the depositary for the tender offer, has advised Creation that, as of 6:00 p.m., New York City time, on September 23, 2021, 6,406,629 shares of common stock of IEC, representing approximately 60.0% of the issued and outstanding IEC shares, were tendered pursuant to the tender offer.
+As contemplated by the terms of the merger agreement, Creation has elected to extend the offering period to complete the financing of the transaction.
+Computershare Trust Company, N.A., the depositary for the tender offer, has advised Creation that, as of 5:00 p.m., New York City time, on September 30, 2021, 7,483,017 shares of common stock of IEC, representing approximately 70.1% of the issued and outstanding IEC shares, were tendered pursuant to the tender offer.
 Stockholders who have already tendered their shares of common stock of IEC do not have to re-tender their shares or take any other actions as a result of the extension of the expiration of the tender offer.

+Creation expects the tender offer will be consummated promptly following the expiration of the offering period (as hereby extended), subject to the satisfaction or waiver of the remaining conditions to the consummation of the tender offer set forth in the merger agreement.

 D.F.
 King & Co., Inc. is the Information Agent for the tender offer and any questions or requests for the Offer to Purchase and related materials with respect to the tender offer may be directed to them by telephone, toll-free, at (800) 848-2998, if a stockholder, or by calling (212) 269-5550, if a bank or broker.